What happened to the first Brighton team to play at Withdean?

 Aidan Newhouse (Freeman 73)

 Two goals in 17 minutes from the bench on your debut should point to a long and glorious career ahead.
-But not if you’re Aidan Newhouse.
+But not if you are Aidan Newhouse.

 Signed on a free from Swansea City six days before Mansfield came to town, this was as good as it got for the striker.
 He made just two starts and 10 more substitutes appearances before being released in December to join Sutton United.

-Newhouse is now a maths teacher with his claim to fame – aside from scoring twice in the first game at Withdean – being that he taught highly-rated Liverpool youngster Ben Woodburn.
+Newhouse became a maths teacher.
+His claim to fame – aside from scoring twice in the first game at Withdean – is that he taught former Liverpool youngster Ben Woodburn.

 Paul Armstrong playing for Brighton